SeanKilleen/seankilleen.github.io/_posts/2024-02-13-creating-and-modeling-sensible-happy-paths-for-software-team-success.md

 ## Introduce Dependabot or RenovateBot

-I strongly recommend introducing [Dependabot](https://github.com/dependabot) or [RenovateBot](https://github.com/renovatebot/renovate)to provide the ability to track and surface updates for your code an infrastructure dependencies in an automated fashion.
+I strongly recommend introducing [Dependabot](https://github.com/dependabot) or [RenovateBot](https://github.com/renovatebot/renovate) to provide the ability to track and surface updates for your code an infrastructure dependencies in an automated fashion.
 Keeping dependencies up to date is too often forgotten until it's a big chore.
 Creating a sensible happy path around this will improve both security and the developer experience of your teams.
 It also will probably lead to a few (likely inexpensive) lessons on the importance of reading release notes before merging (or improving your CI system to better detect issues with some dependencies).

 ## README Files and Developer Onboarding